 It might sound too odd, but if you belonged to Mexico, chances are high that your ancestors used to consume Xoloitzcuintli canines regularly.

 Various Spanish conquistadors also wrote about this breed, reporting their closeness with locals and how politely people treat them (they even let their pets sleep with their children in the same blankets.

-At the beginning of the eighteenth century, the total number of living Xolo dogs was too low that the American kennel club eliminated them from their breed club.
+At the beginning of the eighteenth century, the total number of living Xolo dogs was so low that the American kennel club eliminated them from their breed club.

 In addition to the kennel revival program, some prominent Mexican artists, like Diego Rivera, Frida Kahlo, etc., began taking more interest in their national dog breed; Xoloitzcuintli, and made them a significant part of their masterpieces.

 This, in turn, increases further awareness among locals about the preservation of Xolos.
 Finally, in 1950, a team of scientists worked on a proper project regarding the Xolos revival.

 For this, the team visited the Mexican villages where the true Xolo breeds still existed, sourced them out, and let them breed with each other to increase their numbers.